Sine Qua Non (Battlestar Galactica): Plot

-Admiral Adama meets with Colonel Tigh in his cabin, with the cameras turned off, and confronts him with the information that he knows about Tigh's "meetings" with Caprica-Six in the brig.
+Adama meets with Colonel Tigh in his cabin, with the cameras turned off, and confronts him with the information that he knows about Tigh's "meetings" with Caprica-Six in the brig.
 Adama reveals to Tigh that Caprica-Six is pregnant.
 Tigh, in shock, does not deny that he is the father and Adama accuses him of betrayal.
 Tigh, in turn, accuses Adama of risking the whole fleet by searching for Roslin.
 Angers explode and a short but brutal fight ensues between the two men, but the old friends soon stop and accept their unusual emotional predicaments.
-Adama remarks after the squabble, in which the model ship is broken, "Do you know how many times I have had to repair this thing?"
+After the conflict, in which the model ship is broken, Adama remarks, "Do you know how many times I have had to repair this thing?"

 All the names on the list of potential presidential candidates have been eliminated, but Lampkin realizes that there is only one person who could possibly replace Roslin, even if that person's name was not on the list.
 After finding Lee, Romo congratulates him on his successful candidacy, but Lee explains that he was never a candidate.
 Lampkin does not listen and pulls a gun on him.
 Lampkin, distraught by the loss of his wife during the attack on the colonies, does not believe humanity deserves to have a president who gives such hope as Lee.
 Lee Adama convinces Lampkin that there is hope and that he will make a difference.
 Lee is sworn in as acting president.

 Admiral Adama will no longer risk his remaining pilots or the fleet in looking for Roslin, and hands over command of the Galactica to Tigh.
 The Admiral takes a Raptor and remains behind.
 While he waits, he reads the charred copy of Searider Falcon he'd given Roslin which was recovered from the damaged Raptor.